-- Should I Rent or Purchase an Instrument for my child?
+1. Should I rent or purchase an instrument for my child?

 If your child is committed to playing the instrument long-term, purchasing is your best option.
-You have a wider range of instruments to choose from at a variety of different price points.
-And most importantly, there is the Pride of Ownership.
+Purchasing allows you to choose an instrument of higher quality, giving your child a better tool from the start.
+You have a wider range of instruments from which to choose at a variety of different price points.
+Additionally, we offer full trade-in value for most instruments purchased at our shop (minus a reconditioning fee).

-Renting is a suggested option for children not fully committed to learning the instrument, or those that are simply “trying it out”.
-Also, if your child is growing quite quickly, it is recommended to rent an instrument so that they may easily exchange sizes without having to change the rental agreement.
+Renting is recommended for children not yet fully committed to learning the instrument, or those that are simply “trying it out.”
+Also, if your child is growing quite quickly, it is recommended to rent an instrument so that they may easily exchange sizes without accruing extra expenses.

-Yes.
-We rent high-quality student instruments that are in our second or third price tier (better than our lowest priced instruments).
-Before our instruments and bows are rented, they are cleaned, inspected and adjusted by our in-house luthiers so they sound their very best.
+Yes, we rent out high-quality student instruments that are in our second or third price tier (better than our lowest priced instruments).
+Before our instruments and bows are rented, they are set-up, adjusted, and cleaned by our top in-house luthiers so they sound their very best.
+These are not internet instruments out-of-the-box.

-- My child is just a beginner; why not get the cheapest instrument I can find?
+3. My child is just a beginner, why not get the cheapest instrument I can find?

-Yes.
-We have a minimum three-month commitment.
-You will pay for the first three months when you rent the instrument.
-After that, the rental goes month to month.
+Yes, we have a minimum three-month commitment.
+You pay for the first three months up front; then after that, the rental continues month-to-month.

 No, you may rent as long as you would like.
-But you can only accrue Rental Credit for 18 months (see below).
+However, you can only accrue rental credit for up to 15 months (see below).

-No, but we do need to have an active credit card or bank account information (for ACH automatic payment) on file.
-This will be the account that is automatically charged for your month-to-month payments as well.
+No, but we do need to have on file either an active credit card or your bank account information via a voided check (for ACH automatic payment) as well as your state ID.
+This will be the card/account that is automatically charged for your month-to-month payments.

-- Am I just throwing money away by Renting instead of Buying?
+7. Am I just throwing money away by renting instead of buying?

-Not at the Los Angeles Violin Shop!
-100% of each month’s rent accrues up to 18 months towards the purchase of any instrument in our shop.
+No, definitely not.
+100% of each month’s basic rental fee accrues for up to 15 months and can be put towards the purchase of an instrument or bow in our shop.

-- Isn’t that the same as a Rent–to-Own Program?
+8. Isn’t that the same as your Rent-to-Own program?

 9. My child takes music classes during the school year, but we take a family vacation in the summer and the child won’t be practicing; can we return the instrument at the end of school year and re-rent it in the fall?